 HDMI (High-Definition Multimedia Interface) and DisplayPort are two common digital connections for video and audio.
 Both standards carry high-definition video and audio over a single cable.
 They are robust, easy to plug in, and support backward/forward compatibility.
 However, key differences in connectors, data rates, and features can affect your choice.
-Let’s break down how HDMI and DisplayPort cables compare.
+As a leading cable assembly manufacturer, we break down the comparison between HDMI and DisplayPort cables.

 - HDMI was introduced in 2002 for consumer electronics.
 It carries video/audio on 19 pins and is found on TVs, consoles, Blu-ray players, and more.
 HDMI cables have standard (Type A), mini (Type C), and micro (Type D) plugs.

 - DisplayPort (DP) was introduced by VESA in 2006 to replace VGA/DVI.
-It uses a 20‑pin connector (standard or Mini DisplayPort) with a latch to lock it in place.
+It uses a 20‑pin connector (standard or Mini-DisplayPort) with a latch to secure it.
 (Mini DP was standard on older Macs, but many newer devices use USB‑C alt-mode instead.)

 Common Features